burfel/waddington-project/README.md

 ## Landscapes from single-cell data

 ## Dimensionality Reduction (DR)
-Different dimensionality reduction methods are used, ia linear methods such as PCA, SVD, PPCA as well as non-linear methods such as kernelPCA, MDS, ICA.
+Different dimensionality reduction methods are used, ia linear methods such as PCA, SVD, PPCA as well as non-linear methods such as Kernel PCA, MDS, ICA.

 <!---## Contributing
 _TODO_